aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/change-cell-style-in-excel-worksheet/_index.md

 weight: 30
 keywords:
   - Aspose.Cells
+  - Aspose.Cells Cloud
   - Excel
   - Cell Style
   - REST API
   - Cloud SDK
   - cURL
-description: "Learn how to update the style of a specific cell in an Excel worksheet using Aspose.Cells Cloud REST API, with example requests, responses, and SDK code snippets."
+description: "Learn how to update the style of a specific cell in an Excel worksheet using the Aspose.Cells Cloud REST API, including example requests, responses, and SDK code snippets."
 ---

 This REST API updates the **cell style** of an Excel file.